Omobolawole/adventure-game/README.md

 # adventure-game
-A simplified version of an Adevnture game using Python for Udacity's Web Nanodegree Programs
+A simplified version of an adventure game using Python for Udacity's Web Nanodegree Programs